1990eam/increase-api/README.md

 # Things I would improve

-Jobs could be used instead of the Organizer/Interactors to handle data processing and retry if needed.
+Jobs could be used instead of the Organizer/Interactors to handle client data fetch.

 HTTP request to the API could be improved.
 Max retries and rescues could be implemented to better handle timeouts/errors.